Sausage Pasta Bake – Spicy and Creamy

 There aren’t many things more comforting in life than a big dish of bubbling baked pasta (pasta al forno).
 This version is made with Italian sausages to amp up the flavour and a creamy and slightly spicy tomato sauce.

-It's all topped with fresh mozzarella cheese making it utterly comforting, cozy and delicious!
+It’s all topped with fresh mozzarella cheese, making it utterly comforting, cosy and delicious!

-• Rigatoni pasta - or another short pasta shape, I recommend De Cecco rigatoni pasta.
+• Rigatoni pasta – or any short pasta shape you like.

-• Garlic - Fresh garlic cloves are a must, don't use garlic powder of any kind.
+• Garlic – Fresh garlic cloves are a must; don’t use garlic powder.

 • Mascarpone – I love adding a touch of mascarpone for a beautiful creamy sauce.
 You can also add a splash of heavy cream or even ricotta instead.

-• Mozzarella - fresh mozzarella is sprinkled on top of the pasta ready to be baked into bubbling, melted baked pasta deliciousness.
+• Mozzarella – fresh mozzarella is sprinkled on top of the pasta, ready to be baked into bubbling, melted baked pasta deliciousness.
+Feel free to use another good melting cheese you like.

-• Dried herbs and spices - I use dried oregano and red pepper flakes for extra flavour and a subtle spicy kick!
+• Herbs and spices – I use dried oregano, fresh basil and red pepper flakes for extra flavour and a subtle spicy kick.
+You can skip the red pepper flakes if you like.

 Squeeze the sausage meat out of the skin and brown it in a pan (no need for added olive oil).
 Once browned add the chopped garlic, red pepper flakes and oregano (photos 1-3).